wraith-wireless/PyRIC/README.md

 => Card(phy=0,dev='mon0',ifindex=3)
 ```

-Of course, once your done, you will probably want to restore your original set
+Of course, once you are done, you will probably want to restore your original set
 up.

 ```python